-Eggs are a staple in our household.
-We eat eggs daily and even use them for keto protein shakes.
-And we eat a lot of them — up to four dozen every week, in fact.
+Eggs are a staple in our household and we eat a lot of them.
+Up to four dozen every week, in fact.

 But have you noticed how many different types of eggs there are?
-I had, and I was wondering if there was a difference in nutritional value between pasture-raised and regular eggs.
+I had, and I wondered if there was a difference in nutritional value between free range and pasture-raised eggs.

 As it turns out, eating eggs from pastured chickens is much more nutritious than eating generic supermarket eggs.

-In this article, I’ll talk about some of the reasons why these eggs are healthier and introduce you to Vital Farms, my favorite brand of pasture-raised eggs.
+In this article, I’ll talk about some of the reasons why these eggs are healthier and explain why finding high-quality eggs in the supermarket is incredibly difficult.

-Note: Since publishing this article a few years ago, we now have our own flock of chickens that lay delicious, pasture-raised eggs every day!
+Note: Since publishing this article a few years ago, we now have our own flock of pastured chickens that lay fresh eggs every day!

 Last but not least, I’ll tell you how to determine the freshness of eggs based on the pack date code on the carton.

-If you’ve ever taken a close look at the kinds of eggs available at your local grocery store, you too may have wondered what the differences are.
+If you’ve ever taken a close look at the kinds of eggs available at your local grocery store, you may have wondered about the differences.

 So let’s clarify the terminology first and compare: